 This free museum has a rotating series of exhibitions, as well as regular photography related events.
 These include the opportunity to have your work critiqued, as well as lectures and talks.

-The Houston Centre for Photography is also a learning resource, and they offer a number of photography courses, classes, and tuition opportunities.
+The Houston Centre for Photography is also a learning resource, and they offer a number of photography course, classes, and tuition opportunities.

 If you’re in Houston for a few days these might not be applicable, but if you live in the area and are interested in improving your photography, this is a good option.